firesidefiction/firesidefiction.github.io/_drafts/2018-04-10-before-the-burst.md

 teaser: "She was radiant, whirlwinds of color on evanescent skin, doused in virtual ink.
 Her beady eyes darted, taking us in."
 author-img: d-a-xiaolin-spires.jpg
 author-bio: |
   [D.A.
 Xiaolin Spires](https://daxiaolinspires.wordpress.com/) counts stars and sand, residing currently in Hawaiʻi.
 You can find her embarking on olfactorial odysseys as she inhales plumeria blossoms, poke and poi.
-Her work appears or is forthcoming in various publications such as _Clarkesworld_, _Analog_, _Grievous Angel_, _Retro Future_, _LONTAR_, _Star*line_, _ETTT_, _Gathering Storm Magazine_, and _Story Seed Vault_; as well as anthologies of the strange and delightful, such as _Sharp & Sugar Tooth_, _Broad Knowledge_ and _Ride the Star Wind_.
+Her work appears or is forthcoming in various publications such as _Clarkesworld_, _Analog_, _Grievous Angel_, _Retro Future_, _LONTAR_, _Star*line_, _ETTT_, _Gathering Storm Magazine_, and _Story Seed Vault_; as well as anthologies of the strange and delightful, such as _Sharp & Sugar Tooth_, _Broad Knowledge_, and _Ride the Star Wind_.
 She can be found on [her website](https://daxiaolinspires.wordpress.com/) or on Twitter: [@spireswriter](https://twitter.com/spireswriter)
-proofread: false
+proofread: true
 ---

 With the thunderclap, I dropped my spoon.
 Sinigang soup bled into my jeans, spreading in darkness, like the shadow covering us all.